 ARIMA models estimate the autoregressive (denoted p), differencing (denoted d), and moving average (denoted q) properties of a time series.
-Several multivariate ARIMA(p,d,q) models containing the income-adjusted inflation rate and the imprisonment rate were estimated on the violent and property crime rates.
-The models that minimized the mean-squared errors and mean absolute errors of the estimates for both the estimation (1960-2010) and validation (2011-2020) periods of the time series were retained.
-These models were then used to forecast Chicago's violent and property crime rates for 2021 to 2025.
+Several multivariate ARIMA(p,d,q) models containing the income-adjusted inflation rate and the imprisonment rate were estimated on the first-differenced crime rates.
+The models that minimized the mean-squared errors and mean absolute errors of the estimates for both the estimation period (1960-2011) and validation period (2012-2021) of the time series were retained.
+These models were then used to forecast New York City's violent and property crime rates for 2022 to 2026.

-In Table A, the year-to-year forecasted changes in Chicago's violent crime rate are added to the previous year's rates to generate forecasts of the current year's rates during the validation period.
-The best-fitting forecast model for violent crime is an ARIMA(2,0,0) model, which contains first- and second-order autoregressive terms in addition to the substantive covariates.
-Given the inclusion of the autoregressive terms and first-differencing, the violent crime time series shown in Figure 1 begins in 1962.
-The model forecasts violent crime rates during the 2011-2020 validation period that diverge in either direction from the observed rates by an average of 5.66%.
-The largest divergence is in 2016.
-The forecasted violent crime rate is over 17% lower than the observed rate in that year.
-The forecasts through 2025 suggest that violent crime rates will increase in 2021 and 2022 and then fall through 2025.
+In Table A, the year-to-year forecasted changes in New York's violent and property crime rate are added to the previous year's rates to generate forecasts of the current year's rates during the validation period.
+The best-fitting forecast model for violent crime is an ARIMA(1,0,0) model, which contains a first-order autoregressive term in addition to the substantive covariates.
+The model forecasts violent crime rates during the 2012-2021 validation period that diverge in either direction from the observed rates by an average of 5.8%.
+The largest divergence is in 2021.
+The forecasted violent crime rate is 16.2% lower than the observed rate in that year.
+The forecasts through 2026 suggest that violent crime rates will increase in 2022 and 2023 and then fall through 2026.

-TABLE A. ARIMA FORECASTS OF CHICAGO VIOLENT AND PROPERTY CRIME RATES, 2011-2025
+TABLE A. ARIMA FORECASTS OF NEW YORK CITY VIOLENT AND PROPERTY CRIME RATES, 2012-2026